Imagine this for a second…

 Let’s say you were desperate to grow your business, and one day I approached you out of the blue and asked you to buy my cellphone.

 Naturally your answer would be a resounding “No”.
-I mean you probably already have one, so why would you spend so much on getting another one.
+I mean you probably already have one, so why would you spend so much on getting another one, let alone a used phone from a stranger.

 Now, what if I told you a story about how well connected I was, and that I had the personal numbers of some of the worlds biggest marketers and entrepreneurs like Elon Musk, Richard Branson, Mark Cuban, Bill Gates and hundreds more.